Château Coutet Winery Guide

 Winery Overview

-The documented history of the Château began in 1643 when the estate was brought by an infamous politician, Charles de Guerin.
-Then in 1788, Coutet was purchased by Gabriel Barthelemy Romain de Filhot, who also owned Filhot.
-The poor man only had another five years to enjoy his properties, as he was guillotined during the French Revolution.
-The Château would change hands several times again before being brought in 1977 by the present owners, the Baly family of Strasbourg.
-Today, Philippe Baly is the ever-effusive face of Coutet, welcoming wine lovers to the property with a broad smile alongside his charming niece Aline, who recently returned from the States and is famed for her warm hospitality.
+The estate’s documented history as a winemaking property dates back to 1643, when Charles Le Guérin, Lord of Coutet, established it as one of the first vineyards in the Sauternes appellation.
+Then, in 1788, Coutet was purchased by Gabriel Barthelemy Romain de Filhot, who also owned Filhot.
+He had only five more years to enjoy his property, as he was guillotined during the French Revolution.
+The Château would change hands several times again before being bought in 1977 by the present owners, the Baly family of Strasbourg.
+Today, Philippe Baly is the face of Coutet, welcoming wine lovers to the property with a broad smile alongside his charming niece Aline, who is famed for her warm hospitality.

 Not only is the Château a beautiful and captivating place to visit, but it is also renowned as a top producer in the region.
-Their vineyards in Barsac, which are unaltered in location and extent since 1855, surround the Château.
+Its vineyards surround the château in Barsac, where the estate’s clay-limestone terroir underpins its celebrated sweet wines.
 The terroir is complex, with a mixture of silt, fine gravel, and sand in the soil.
 The lucky ones who have tasted the wines speak of vanilla, honey, and cinnamon aromas – a fine wine indeed.
 If the region needs an ambassador to the world for the quality of its dessert wines, then it knows where to look!

 Further Reading